videoray/LED/README.md

 Text file address map showing all addresses and datum sizes in the CSR

 ***LED.py<br>***
-Python example of typical thruster usage
+Python example of typical LED usage